jerickso/FreeBSDSystems/readme.md

 Preconfigured Kernel Configs
 ----------------------------
-*FreeBSDSystems* has some predefined Kernel configs ready for use for the amd64 verions (located in /usr/src/sys/amd64/conf).
+*FreeBSDSystems* has some predefined Kernel configs ready for use for the amd64 versions (located in /usr/src/sys/amd64/conf).
 They are:

 * BASE - All other configs import this.
 BASE imports the GENERIC Config and removes most items/drivers that are not necessary for a BASE kernel.
 By importing GENERIC, any additions to GENERIC will show up in BASE without having to modify it.
 * VMWARE - For use as guests on VMWare Servers